Tarkleigh/CardGen/README.md

 *	Get the XML
 *	Run python xml_parser.py <path of xml file>

-Done, the create PDF should open automatically.
+Done, the created PDF should open automatically.
 It is created right next to the input file.

 ## Binary Releases
 The “dist” folder contains pre-compiled versions for Mac OS and Windows 10.
 They should work but are not as portable